 It’s common knowledge that New Zealand is the ultimate playground for the outdoors enthusiast.
-The two islands are packed with pulse-raising activities such as skiing, bungy jumping and jet boating; from the beaches to the craggy mountains.
 One of the most accessible outdoor pursuits to get the adrenaline pumping is mountain biking, a sport that has really taken off in New Zealand.
 A particular mountain biking hotspot is to be found in the spectacular landscape surrounding Rotorua, a region of hot springs and lush woodland.

 Whether you’re a seasoned pro or haven’t jumped on a bike in years, Rotorua and its famous forest always has plenty to offer.
 With a vast network of trails snaking through lush ferns and towering trunks, Whakarewarewa Forest is popular with all levels of bikers, gaining recognition as having ‘the most fun trails in the world’ by numerous mountain biking publications.